 Years down the road, I still find areas that have to be changed.
 I keep trying to better understand Him, and I keep watching my life to align my values with His, to share His mindset, to trust Him in all things.
 Much growth has come in this process, and life continues to get better and better as I walk with Him.

-The Apostle Paul speaks of learning to be content in whatsoever state he is.
+The Apostle Paul speaks of learning to be content in whatsoever state.
 What a huge lesson, and it took me many years, but Thank God!
-I have learned the source of happiness, the joy that is in my reach every moment of the day.
-I have understood that no thing can bring me contentment.
+I have begun to learn the source of happiness, the joy that is in my reach every moment of the day.
+I am convinced that no thing can bring contentment.
 Only in a peaceful, trusting relationship with my Heavenly Father is true happiness and lasting contentment found.